RTuxen/MLMCMC/README.md

 [William Rom](https://www.google.com/)

+## Repository Structure

+TODO : Write about the structure of the repo

 ## Experimental Results
 In this project we show how MLMCMC techniques can be utilized to achieve a higher efficiency than the standard Metropolis sampler.
-Below is show the Effective Sample Size (ESS) of a Metropolis sampler compares to different initializations of the MLMCMC sampler with different depth and level coarsity:
+Below is show the Effective Sample Size (ESS) of a Metropolis sampler compared to different initializations of the MLMCMC sampler with different depth and level coarsity:
 ![Alt text](figures/spring_problem_analytical_figures/dual_parameter_estimation/increasing_level_noise_test/ess.png?raw=true "Title")